Former soldier dies after being hit by gunfire in Fayetteville

-According to Fayetteville police, 25-year-old Ross Curry III was an innocent bystander.
+According to Fayetteville Police Department, 25-year-old Ross Curry III was an innocent bystander.

 The shooting happened just before 2 a.m. in the 1600 block of Clairborne Drive.

-His friends decided to have a party and that's where gunfire erupted.
+His friends decided to have a party.
+During the party several shots were fired, according to neighbors.

 When police arrived, officers found Curry with a gunshot wound.
 He was taken to Cape Fear Valley Medical Center where he later died.

+Amonte E. McDougald, 18, was also arrested and charged with first-degree murder in connection with the shooting.

+Authorities said McDougald turned himself in on Wednesday.
+He is also being held in the Cumberland County Detention Center without bond.

-The 25-year-old leaves behind children.
+The 25-year-old leaves behind multiple children.
 His family is on the way to Fayetteville from Georgia.

-In the meantime, police don't know who was responsible.
-They're hoping cell phone video taken that night will help identify the shooter.

-Crimestoppers information can also be submitted electronically by visiting http://fay-nccrimestoppers.org and completing the anonymous online tip sheet, or by downloading the FREE "P3 Tips" app available for Apple devices in the Apple App Store and available for Android devices in Google Play.
+Crimestoppers information can also be submitted electronically by visiting this website and completing the anonymous online tip sheet, or by downloading the FREE "P3 Tips" app available for Apple devices in the Apple App Store and available for Android devices in Google Play.

 Former soldier dies after being hit by gunfire in Fayetteville